ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Situation at this point

-By enabling Fail2Ban in the previous [**G010** chapter](G010%20-%20Host%20hardening%2004%20~%20Enabling%20Fail2Ban.md), you have also enabled the iptables firewall at the **node level**.
-You can verify this in the web console at the `pve` node level, by going to the `Firewall > Options` of your standalone node.
+You will find the Proxmox VE firewall feature already enabled by default at the node level of your setup.
+You can verify this in the web console at the `pve` node level, by going to the `Firewall > Options` of your standalone node:

 ![Firewall enabled at the node level](images/g014/pve_firewall_enabled_node_level.webp "Firewall enabled at the node level")

-But, on the other hand, the PVE firewall **is NOT running at the `Datacenter` tier**.
+However, the PVE firewall **is NOT running at the `Datacenter` tier**:

 ![Firewall disabled at the datacenter tier](images/g014/pve_firewall_disabled_datacenter_tier.webp "Firewall disabled at the datacenter tier")

-The Proxmox VE documentation indicates that the firewall comes completely disabled, at all levels we should understand, after the installation.
+The Proxmox VE documentation indicates that the firewall comes disabled "cluster-wide" after the installation.
 That's why you find the `Firewall` disabled at the `Datacenter` level.

-Also, from the PVE web console's point of view, the firewall doesn't seem to have rules whatsoever, something you can check when you go directly into the `Firewall` screen of either the `Datacenter` or the node tier.
+Furthermoe, from the PVE web console's point of view, the firewall does not seem to have rules whatsoever.
+You can see this in the `Firewall` page of either the `Datacenter` or the node tier.

 ![No rules present in firewall at the node level](images/g014/pve_firewall_no_rules_node_level.webp "No rules present in firewall at the node level")

 The _No firewall rule configured here._ line highlighted in the snapshot above is mostly correct.
-If you open a shell terminal in your node as your `mgrsys` user, you can check the rules actually enabled in the iptables firewall of your Proxmox VE server.
+If you open a shell terminal in your node as your `mgrsys` user, you can check the rules actually enabled in the iptables firewall of your Proxmox VE server:

 ~~~sh
 $ sudo iptables -L -n